 - Identification of further training needs.

-The induction is also a great opportunity for you to ask questions and find out as much as you can about your role and the organisation as a whole.
+The induction is also a great chance for you to ask questions and find out as much as you can about your role and the workplace as a whole.
+Good luck in your new job!